N-Shar-ma/unicode-emoji-toolkit/README.md

 # unicode-emoji-toolkit
-A lightweight emoji utility library that actually works!
-Filter out non emojis or vice-versa, and much more
+A lightweight emoji utility library.
+Filter out non emojis, and more

+Work in progress!! 🏗🚧